MikeKovarik/exifr/README.md

 `file` can be any binary format (`Buffer`, `Uint8Array`, `Blob` and more), `<img>` element, string path or url.

-`options` specifies what segments and blocks to parse, filters what tags to pick or skip.
+`options` specify what segments and blocks to parse, filters what tags to pick or skip.

 | API | Returns | Description |
 |-|-|-|